Here Now: Picture Books Portraying Contemporary Native Life, Part 1

 2018

-by Nancy Bo Flood, Rose Ann Tahe and Jonathan Nelson
+by Rose Ann Tahe and Jonathan Nelson

 The First Laugh Ceremony is a celebration held to welcome a new member of the community.
-As everyone—from Baby's nima (mom) to nadi (big sister) to cheii (grandfather)—tries to elicit the joyous sound from Baby, readers are introduced to details about Navajo life and the Navajo names for family members. --publisher
+As everyone—from Baby’s nima (mom) to nadi (big sister) to cheii (grandfather)—tries to elicit the joyous sound from Baby, readers are introduced to details about Navajo life and the Navajo names for family members. –publisher

 Cherokee